iamteedoh/aapCredsDecrypt/README3.md

   Given a `Role` object, returns the associated list of `Team` objects.
 - **Implementation:**
   Handles differences across AWX/AAP versions by checking for attributes like `team_set` or `teams`, or by iterating over the role’s related objects.
+    - If the list of `teams` is empty, it prints a warning message **"WARNING: Could not find related teams for role: ..."**

 ### decrypt_single_credential
 - **Purpose:**